Afghanistan: Taliban road construction projects stall without foreign funding | DW | 18.10.2021

 "The work is organized and done by local people without the help of the Emirate," he said.
 "The Emirate currently does not have the means to repair roads," another man openly admitted.

-The Taliban spokesman of the Kunar government, presenting the road construction plan to a gathering of villagers in Watapoor, told a group of local men that they "need the assistance of non-governmental organizations" to complete their proposed road project.
+Presenting the road construction plan to a gathering of villagers in Watapoor, the Taliban spokesman of the Kunar government told a group of local men that they "need the assistance of non-governmental organizations" to complete their proposed road project.

 "Now it is necessary that [aid] organizations help," he added.